 Ethical Review Process for Staff

 All research carried out by members of the School, including undergraduate and post-graduate dissertation projects, are subject to ethical review.
-The ethical review process is designed to support researchers and students in managing risks associated with their research, and to ensure the highest professional standards in designing, conducting and disseminating research.
+The ethical review process is designed to support researchers and students in carrying out good practice research, in managing risks associated with their research, and to ensure the highest professional standards in designing, conducting and disseminating research.

 Staff are required to work through the prompts in the research ethics review form, linked on the left and to submit the form for review.